Bilala people: Kanem/Gaoga (14th–17th century)

 After their conquest of Kanem, the leaders of the Bilala declared themselves sultans.
-The situation in Kanem under the Bilala is largely unknown, but it is clear that they established a powerful and effective kingdom, with a proper aristocracy.
+The situation in Kanem under the Bilala is largely unknown, but it is clear that they established a powerful and effective kingdom, with an aristocracy.
 The new Bilala kingdom posed a serious political alternative to the Safawa in the region around Lake Chad.
 By the late 15th century, the Bilala kingdom might have been larger and more powerful than the kingdom ruled by the Sayfawa in Bornu.
 Mamluk (Egyptian) chancery manuals from this time accord the Bilala the same diplomatic status as the Sayfawa and the Bilala rulers are said to have enjoyed good relations with the Abbasid caliph in Egypt.

-Leo Africanus, writing in the 16th century, called referred to the Bilala kingdom as "Gaoga".
+Leo Africanus, writing in the 16th century, referred to the Bilala kingdom as "Gaoga".
 According to Leo Africanus, all the kingdoms of the Sudan region were subject to only three rulers: the king of "Tombuto" (=Timbuktu, i.e. the Songhai Empire), who ruled the largest domain, the king of Bornu (i.e. the Sayfawa rulers), and the king of "Gaoga", who ruled "the rest".

 The Sayfawa attempted to retake Kanem throughout the 15th and 16th centuries.
 They were unsuccessful until mai Idris III Katagarmabe captured Kanem in the early 16th century, more than a century after the Sayfawa lost the region.
 Idris Katagarmabe chose to let the Bilala continue to govern Kanem as a province.
 After Idris Katagarmabe's time, the Bilala rose in rebellion against the empire several times.
 They were not decisively suppressed by the Sayfawa until the reign of mai Idris IV Alooma in the second half of the 16th century.
 Tradition claims that Idris Alooma's mother was a daughter of the ruler of the Bilala.

 In around 1630, the Wadai Sultanate drove the Bilala out of Kanem.
 The Sayfawa were then forced to fight against Wadai to secure the eastern side of Lake Chad.